Director of Strategic Initiatives

-Frank Sesno is director of the School of Media and Public Affairs (SMPA) at The George Washington University.
-He is an Emmy-award winning journalist and creator of PlanetForward.org, a user-driven web and television project that highlights innovations in sustainability.
-He hosts and facilitates the Planet Forward Salon Series focusing on topics such as energy policy, green jobs, and food production.
-He has moderated events for the American Association for the Advancement of Science, Bayer CropScience, Land O’Lakes Foundation, and National Geographic, among others.
+Frank Sesno served as director of the School of Media and Public Affairs at the George Washington University for 11 years.
+He is now the Director of Strategic Initiatives.
+He is an Emmy Award-winning journalist and creator of Planet Forward, a user-driven web and television project that highlights innovations in sustainability.
+He hosts and facilitates the Planet Forward Salon Series focusing on topics such as energy policy, green jobs and food production.
+He has moderated events for the American Association for the Advancement of Science, Bayer CropScience, Land O’Lakes Foundation and National Geographic, among others.

 Inspired by his mother’s experience with Hospice, Sesno hosted the Hospice Foundation of America’s Continuing Education Series for seven years.

-Sesno's diverse career spans more than three decades, including 21 years at CNN where he served as White House correspondent, anchor, and Washington Bureau Chief.
+Sesno's diverse career spans more than three decades, including 21 years at CNN where he served as White House correspondent, anchor and Washington Bureau Chief.
 He has covered a diverse range of subjects, from politics and conventions to international summits and climate change.
-He has interviewed five U.S. presidents and literally thousands of political, business and civic leaders — ranging from Hillary Clinton and Israeli Prime Minister Benjamin Netanyahu to Microsoft founder Bill Gates and broadcast legend Walter Cronkite.
+He has interviewed five U.S. presidents and thousands of political, business and civic leaders — ranging from Hillary Clinton and Israeli Prime Minister Benjamin Netanyahu to Microsoft founder Bill Gates and broadcast legend Walter Cronkite.

 Before joining CNN in 1984, Sesno worked as a radio correspondent at the White House and in London for the Associated Press.
 He has won several prestigious journalistic awards, including an Emmy, several cable ACE awards, and an Overseas Press Club Award.